 People can make unfair and unkind assumptions about others who look or sound different.
-Changing Faces’ ‘Public Attitudes to Disfigurement 2017’ report showed two-thirds of people hold a negative bias toward those with a visible difference like a scar.
+Changing Faces’ ‘Public Attitudes to Disfigurement’ report showed two-thirds of people hold a negative bias toward those with a visible difference like a scar.

-With Instagram, selfies, and social media an everyday part of life for most young people today, it’s no secret that we live in an appearance-obsessed society.
+With social media and selfies an everyday part of life for most young people today, it’s no secret that we live in an appearance-obsessed society.
 When you’re born looking different to those around you, coping with this can be that much harder.

 “In secondary school when all the other girls would complain about their insecurities, I would be the one who’d remain quiet.
 I didn’t want to broadcast my hatred for my raised upper lip and ugly nose nor did I want people to feel sympathetic for me or think to themselves, ‘she’s right to feel insecure about that’.
 So therefore, I never had the courage to ever talk about my cleft to anyone.”